 4 reasons to conquer aging with yoga

-According to Livestrong, yoga’s combination of physical poses and relaxing breathing techniques help mitigate elderly problems such as arthritis, cardiovascular disease, insomnia and even mental health conditions like anxiety.
+According to Livestrong, the combination of physical poses and relaxing breathing techniques in yoga help mitigate problems elderly people might have such as arthritis, cardiovascular disease, insomnia and even mental health conditions like anxiety.

 Hypertension, or high blood pressure, is a severe threat to the elderly that can develop into a more serious cardiovascular disease and increase the risk of a heart attack.
 Recent studies have concluded that Yoga reduces oxidative stress, one of the major underlying causes of high blood pressure.